We ask you, humbly, to help us.

 consensus in North America about when -- between conception and childbirth --

 between the pro-life and pro-choice movements.
-The former generally

 The main activities of the pro-life movement has concentrated on restricting